jlengstorf/lengstorf.com/content/drafts/labels.md

 ### Following rules is inherently uncool.

-This is the paradox that labels present: we want to be part of these groups to become cooler, but we all look at people who join groups and follow their rules mindlessly as "sheep" or "drones" — _never_ as cool.
+This is the paradox that labels present: we presumably want to join these groups so people think we're cool.
+But we all look at people who join groups and mindlessly follow their rules as "sheep" or "drones" — _never_ as cool.

-I learned this — much like I've learned most of my lessons — by refusing to accept it could be true until it was far too late.
+I learned this — much like I've learned most of my lessons — by refusing to accept it until it was far too late to redeem myself.

 {{< caption src="/images/from-first-to-last.jpg"
             align="center"